 circumstances of our lives but rather about being in the midst

-of them with presence and space, with stability,
+of them with presence and space, with stability and ease.

 Practice is radical inclusion.

 Each moment of our life - with our challenging boss, our aging parent, our sad friend, our changing health, our daily commute, our anger and fear, our financial worries - is a perfect dharma gate.

 The invitation is to deeply connect with our lives